GiulioDR/HackabilityBarilla17--La-Buona-Forchetta-/README.md

 ## Website
 The prototype is accompanied by a portal whose aim is to keep the project alive and make it self-sufficient.
-We want to give patients with Parkinson's disease the right to request a sample or any modifications and customizations; to

-makers and Fablabs to download the files, make these changes and create the prototype to provide it for free.
+We want to give patients with Parkinson's disease the right to request a sample or any modifications and customizations; to makers and Fablabs to download the files, make these changes and create the prototype to provide it for free.

 ![](website/website.png)

 Follow us on: https://la-buona-forchetta.blogspot.it/

 ## Presentation
-You can find and download the presentation in pdf of the project [here](https://github.com/GiulioDR/HackabilityBarilla17--
+You can find and download the presentation in pdf of the project [here]('https://github.com/GiulioDR/HackabilityBarilla17--

-La-Buona-Forchetta-/blob/master/presentation/Presentation.pdf).
+La-Buona-Forchetta-/blob/master/presentation/Presentation.pdf').

 ## License
 All the material is available under the terms of the CC BY-SA 4.0 license (Creative Commons Attribution-ShareAlike 4.0

 International License).

-##Thank you!